Skip to content

 Fall of Messiah – Senicarne

-Sam Sleight6 years ago11 months ago02 mins
+Sam Sleight6 years ago1 year ago02 mins

 Few things in this life are absolute, but relentlessly excellent releases from Holy Roar are a certainty.
 On the cusp of releasing their fourth LP, France’s Fall of Messiah continue the trend of Roar’s unrivalled ability to represent the stars of sub-genres.
 But all this gives credit to the label, when in fact they would be nothing without the artists.
 Fall of Messiah are intrinsically linked to the likes of Caspian and Envy; a blend of post-metal, -rock and -hardcore that results in the shimmering beauty of Riveloup’s introduction juxtaposed with the aural massacre of Contreforts.